 - Images credits

-Located in the Via Morimondo 17 area and previously occupied by an early 20th century industrial plant, Sinv Terminal is a particularly interesting post-industrial retrofit project, thanks to the intersection and coexistence of two different operational plans: rapid regeneration strategies and the principle of re-introducing nature.
+Located in the Via Morimondo 17 area, along the Navigli canals, and previously occupied by an early 20th century industrial plant, Sinv Terminal is a particularly complex post-industrial retrofit project, due to the intersection and coexistence of two different operational plans: rapid regeneration strategies and the principle of re-naturalisation.

-The Sinv Terminal project was split into two phases, each with a different perception and procedure.
+The Sinv Terminal project was split into two phases, with different perspectives and procedures.